rawrpancakes/academic-kickstart/content/authors/admin/_index.md

 ---
 title: Kimber Munford
-role: Environmental Science PhD Candidate at University of Guelph
+role: Environmental Science PhD Candidate
 bio: Environmental Science PhD Candidate with background in freshwater and terrestrial ecology.
 I'm passionate about investigating the interconnectivity of all living systems, particularly in contaminated environments.